Sharon P Copland - Integrative Counsellor MBACP

 HE Diploma in Integrative Counselling and Psychotherapy 2012-14 Matrix College (Middlesex University)

-I have been counselling at a faith based charity in Norwich for many years, and also counselled at Norwich Mind for a year.
+I have been counselling at a faith based charity in Norwich since my placement training in 2013, and continue to do so.
+I also counselled at Norwich Mind for a year during my training.

-I have worked with clients with various issues, including anxiety, bereavement, crises of faith, and spirituality.
+I have worked with clients with various issues, including anxiety, depression, relationship issues, bereavement, crises of faith, and spirituality.

 As part of my ongoing professional development, I regularly take part in Continuing Professional Development.
 Some examples of this include the following: